rubencolmenares/test-php-parrolabs/README.md

 Password: password123
 </p>

-<p align="center">To have a user as a person or company, follow the registration steps in /login</p>
+<p>To have a user as a person or company, follow the registration steps in /login</p>